sirn-se/phrity-util-errorhandler/README.md

 Typically an application uses a system level [error handler](https://www.php.net/manual/en/function.set-error-handler.php) and/or suppressing errors using the `@` prefix.
 But those cases when your code need to act on triggered errors are more tricky.

-This library provides tow convenience methods to handle errors on code blocks, either by throwing exceptions or running callback code when an error occurs.
+This library provides two convenience methods to handle errors on code blocks, either by throwing exceptions or running callback code when an error occurs.

 Current version supports PHP `^7.2|^8.0`.